Policy

 5.

-requests by a predecessor to retain its workers’ compensation policy number.
+BWC will deny requests by a predecessor to retain its workers'

 1.

-multiple criteria and a preponderance of the facts to determine whether a
+BWC will use multiple criteria and a preponderance of the facts to

-successor wholly succeeded a predecessor.
-Criteria BWC will use includes, but
+determine whether a successor wholly succeeded a predecessor.
+Criteria BWC will

 a.